 When you are looking for a place for a pre-holiday drink, you can't do any better in Rhode Island than Blackie's.
 Owned by executive chef Angie Armenise and general manager Jeanine Lannucci, comfort food is taken to a self-described “whole new level of creativity & quality.”
-Passion, attention to detail and comfortable pub digs complement the juiciest burgers you've ever had, freshly grilled pizzas, and unexpected twists on sandwiches.
-Boasting a full bar with hand-crafted drinks, this is the place to welcome in the holiday.
+Passion, attention to detail, and comfortable pub digs complement the juiciest burgers you've ever had, freshly grilled pizzas, and unexpected twists on sandwiches.
+Boasting a full bar with hand-crafted drinks, this is the place to welcome the holiday.

-Next, you will be wanting the perfect pie.
+Next, you will want the perfect pie.
 Well, LaSalle will tell you that “the perfect pie is a delectable, delicate balance of filling and crust,” and the bakers at LaSalle use only the highest quality ingredients, rolling their homemade dough by hand.
 When it comes out of the oven, the crust is buttery, tender, flaky, and holds its own when filled with sweet contents.
 Sold whole or by the slice, for your Thanksgiving, you better pick up two.

-What could be more festive than boats decorated with lively illuminated holiday decor floating around Newport Harbor?
+What could be more festive than boats decorated with lively, illuminated holiday decor floating around Newport Harbor?
 Be on time, as the parade begins promptly at 6:15 p.m. and will travel east around the harbor where vessels will compete for prizes like, “Best Decorated Sailboat,” “Best Decorated Powerboat,” “Most Team Spirit,” and more.
-Awards will be presented afterward at the Newport Yacht Club where light refreshments will also be served.
+Awards will be presented afterward at the Newport Yacht Club, where light refreshments will also be served.

 For some water-themed fun, you can take a 90-minute scenic ride down the Pawcatuck River into Little Narragansett Bay where you will be immersed in bucolic views of fall foliage and catch glimpses of some winter harbor seals as they rest on rocks and shorelines.
-For more than 15 years, Save the Day seal tours and nature cruises have been showing folk a good time on the water, and, included with the tour, you will get a set of binoculars, expert guides, and a look at Rhode Island wildlife up close and personal.
+For more than 20 years, Save the Day seal tours and nature cruises have been showing folk a good time on the water, and, included with the tour, you will get a set of binoculars, expert guides, and a look at Rhode Island wildlife up close and personal.

 In lieu of Black Friday, with all of its stress, stampeding crowds, and exhausting early-morning and all-night sales, why not take on a decidedly more low-key adventure?
 Block Island is all decked out with festive, illuminated decorations, and the now-famous Lobster Pot Tree is upright and dressed up.
 So come check out local retailers, friendly faces, and incredible sales.
 And, don’t forget, you also have a chance to win raffle prizes.